mpielow1993/ruby--rails--projects--team_impact_repo/README.md

       i.
 When viewing the list of total enquiries as an admin, each Testimonial record has an associated 'Delete' button.
 Click on this. ii.
 If the testimonial is deleted successfully, a notification should appear at the top of the screen.

-You can only register for a lesson if you have first purchased at least one membership.
-To do this, follow the steps below:

-  1. When logged in, in the sidebar select 'Store', then 'Public', then 'New Order'.
-  2. Select any amount of memberships/ other items that you wish.
-  3. When you are ready to purchase, click 'Checkout'.
-You can use the following sample details to complete your purchase.

-    - Email: joebloggs@fake.io
-    - Card Number: 4242 4242 4242 4242
-    - Expiry Date: 11/21
-    - CVV: 111